segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 ### Tracking API Proxy

-Set up a proxy for the tracking API so that all calls proxy through your domain.
+As events travel through the proxy before reaching the tracking API, set up a proxy for the tracking API so that all calls proxy through your domain.
 To do this, set up a CloudFront distribution that's similar to the one in the previous section, with the exception of the Origin Domain Name:

 | Field              | Value            | Description                                  |
 | ------------------ | ---------------- | -------------------------------------------- |
 | Origin Domain Name | `api.segment.io` | The domain name to which the proxy is served |

-> info ""
-> Events travel through the proxy before reaching tracking api.

 #### Add CNAME Record to DNS